-Armed with the truth which has been elucidated in the past 3 articles, I hope that the reader can discern the propaganda campaign recently espoused (in early November, 2013) by the American Heart Association and the American College of Cardiology, who announced “new treatment guidelines calling for a focus on risk factors rather than just cholesterol levels.”
+Armed with some truth which has been elucidated in the past 3 Journal writings, I hope that the reader can discern the propaganda campaign recently espoused (in early November, 2013) by the American Heart Association and the American College of Cardiology, who announced “new treatment guidelines calling for a focus on risk factors rather than just cholesterol levels.”

 The American Heart Association has a calculator for the risk factors on their website.
 You can go check it out if you want to, and there is a link to the calculator in the writing below.

 I want to register some points regarding this new medical industry and Big Pharma effort to disempower your health accountability knowledge, intelligence, and practices; and also assist their bottom line.

 The current generic mainstream laboratory cholesterol limits of normal were always utterly inadequate, and the new risk guidelines are even more misleading.
 I have attempted to clarify these issues in the previous 3 Journal entries.
 Please bear in mind that cholesterol is a high priority molecule for a healthy life for all of the reasons that every cell in your body is very intelligent about.

 The current/former lab numbers which usually trigger the physician to write a statin prescription are: total cholesterol of over 200, an HDL of 60 or below, and an LDL that is above 100.
 This may be all of the scrutiny applied by a physician in the consideration of writing the mainstream medical statin prescription; thus retaining patient referrals, and placating physician’s overblown malpractice fears.
 Patients move along out of the office quicker and quicker these days….the doctors are on a compressed timeline and there is an overhead to finance.

 The electronic medical record monster used by your physician to record medical data about you must also be fed.
 The face to face and the human to human interface in the doctor-patient relationship is dissolving, and it may disappear altogether some day.